top of page

 2. The Shift: From Drilling Speed to Recovery Efficiency

-The early Utica-Point Pleasant development era prioritized drilling efficiency—longer laterals, faster spud‑to‑TD times, and aggressive completion schedules.
-But as the play matured, operators observed diminishing returns from high‑intensity, undifferentiated completions.
+The early Utica-Point Pleasant development era prioritized drilling efficiency—longer laterals, faster spud-to-TD times, and aggressive completion schedules.
+However, as the play matured, operators observed diminishing returns from high-intensity, undifferentiated completions.

 Today, the winners are those who optimize: